Revathir90/thelook-ecommerce-end-to-end-analytics/DataCleaningDocumentation.md

     GROUP BY user_id
     ORDER BY order_count DESC

+**Status & integrity check**
-The status column contains 5 distinct, valid values: 'Processing', 'Shipped', 'Complete', 'Returned', and 'Cancelled'.
+The status column contains 5 distinct, valid values:<br>
+'Processing', 'Shipped', 'Complete', 'Returned', and 'Cancelled'.<br>

 All order_ids are unique, and no null or abnormal values were detected.
 This confirms that the table is structurally clean and ready for analysis.

+**Chronological / timestamp consistency** <br>
+All orders were verified to ensure created_at ≤ shipped_at ≤ delivered_at, and no future dates were present.<br>
+Status-based timestamp checks were also performed to validate logical consistency with the order lifecycle.
+No violations were observed.

+### **_3. clean.products_base_**
+## Overview
+The products_base table contains descriptive information for each product available in the e-commerce dataset.
+Each row represents a unique product identified by product_id.
+The table includes pricing, categorization, branding, and distribution details.
+It serves as a dimension table that provides context for sales, order, and margin analysis.

+**Department Coverage Validation**
+The products_base table contains only the Women department.
+No products from the Men department are present in the dataset.
+This is a source-level limitation and not a data quality error.
+Any analysis involving department-level comparisons should note this restriction.
+No null or unlabeled department values were found.

+All product_ids are unique.
+Cost and retail price values were validated; no negative or zero values exist, and retail price ≥ cost.
+Department contains only Women products.
+Distribution center IDs were cross-checked with the distribution table.
+Categories, brands, and SKUs were reviewed for missing or inconsistent values.
+No major data quality issues were found, and the table is ready for analysis.

+### **_4. clean.distribution_centers_base_**
+The distribution_centers table contains master data for **warehouse and fulfillment locations** used in the e-commerce operation.
+Each row represents a unique distribution center responsible for storing and shipping products.

+This is a dimension table with a **small, fixed number of records** (10 rows) and is used to link products and orders to their physical fulfillment locations.

+### **_5. clean.order_items_base_**

+The order_items table represents **line-level transaction data** for customer orders.
+Each row corresponds to a single product included in an order, making this table the **core fact table for sales and revenue analysis**.

+It links customer orders to individual products and enables detailed analysis at the product, order, and customer levels.

+**Data limitations:**
+Since no product-level repeat purchases exist, customer retention metrics are evaluated at the order or category level rather than SKU level.

+**Order Items Table Validation**<br>
+The order_items table was validated as a transactional fact table.
+Primary key uniqueness and foreign key relationships to orders and products were confirmed.
+Product duplication across orders is expected.
+Pricing and timestamp fields were reviewed for invalid or illogical values.
+No critical data quality issues were found.